Theatrical Adapations of F. Scott Fitzgerald Works

 Music by Les Reed and Roger Cook.

-Starred Michael Praed and Helen Anker (London Cast).
+Starred: Michael Praed and Helen Anker (London Cast).

 The musical has run at Lyric Theatre, London from May 10 till August 14, 2004.

-The production has been filmed and available for viewing on YouTube; there also released the CD with Composer's concept album (label STAGE 9024).
+there also released the CD with Composer's concept album (label STAGE 9024).

 2003: Tender is The Night